One-shot distillation with constant overhead using catalysts: Results

 \begin{proof} The second inequality follows from their definitions.
 We now prove the first inequality by constructing an explicit catalytic transformation with the desired performance.
-The catalyst structure we use here was originally proposed in~\cite{duan2005multiple} in the context of LOCC transformations of quantum entanglement and it has also been investigated in various contexts in recent works~\cite{char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021,Takagi2022PRL,Wilming2021PRL}.
-However, existing literature mostly considers the transformation of source states to an equal number of target states.
-To adapt to the distillation setting, we consider regrouping the source states into blocks.
+The catalyst structure we use here was originally proposed in Ref.~\cite{duan2005multiple} in the context of LOCC transformations of quantum entanglement.
+While similar catalyst structures have been used in various contexts recently~\cite{char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021,Takagi2022PRL,Wilming2021PRL,Bavaresco2025}, existing works mostly consider the transformation of source states to an equal number of target states.
+To adapt it to the distillation setting, we regroup the source states into blocks.
+An illustration for the steps of the procedure is given in Figure~\ref{fig:catalyst_state}.
 Consider any multi-shot distillation protocol $\cL\in \sO_{\sub}$ such that $\cL(\rho^{\ox n}) = p \eta^m$ and $\Delta(\eta_i^m, \sigma) \leq \ve$ for all $ i \in \{1,\cdots,m\}$, where $\eta^m \in \density(S^m)$ and $\eta_i^m$ is the $i$-th marginal of $\eta^m$.
 Let $k = \lceil n/m \rceil$ be the number of copies in each block and denote $\zeta = \rho^{\ox k}$.
 Since $mk = m \lceil n/m \rceil \geq n$, we have a free operation $\cL_1$ such that